-I specialise in providing cultural sensitivity editing for fiction and memoir manuscripts, however I can offer this service for academic and social policy writing on a case by case basis.
+I specialise in providing cultural sensitivity editing for fiction and memoir manuscripts, however I can offer this service for academic and social policy writing on a case-by-case basis.

 Guidelines